docker/docs/machine/get-started-cloud.md

 [Mac](/docker-for-mac/index.md#docker-cloud-edge-feature) or
 [Windows](/docker-for-windows/index.md#docker-cloud-edge-feature).
 >
-> Docker Machine will still work as described here, but Docker Cloud supercedes Machine for this purpose.
+> Docker Machine still works as described here, but Docker Cloud supercedes Machine for this purpose.
 {: .important}

 Docker Machine driver plugins are available for many cloud platforms, so you can